google/WebFundamentals/src/content/en/fundamentals/engage-and-retain/app-like-sites/creating-the-manifest.markdown

 order: 2
 ---

-Before diving into details, let's create a basic manifest link a web page to it.
+Before diving into details, let's create a basic manifest and link a web page to it.

 {% include shared/toc.liquid %}